Z33phoenix/pokemAIn/README.md

 - `main.py` is only a placeholder docstring; there is no CLI wired there today.
 - `config/walkthrough.json` is provided for future walkthrough-aware goals but is not currently consumed anywhere.
 - `config/ModelFile.txt` defines the prompt for a local LLM (e.g., Ollama) used by `PokemonGoalLLM`; keep it in sync with your local model even though the code does not read it directly.
+- Battle/Menu specialists remain in the tree, but the current focus is letting the navigation agent run the game end-to-end.

 ## Repository Layout
 - `config/hyperparameters.yaml`: Central training and env settings (state paths, replay sizes, reward weights).